EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate GPP based on transpiration supply &amp; water use efficiency [coupled]
+GPP based on transpiration supply and water use efficiency (coupled).

 **Parameters**
 - None